 It is true that small colleges such as Pomona College and Scripps College will not be able to offer a wide range of academic choices and activities as much as larger colleges will have in store.
 However, compact educational environments tend to have a strong advising system that can greatly impact a student, pushing them further to learn about their studies and to better maintain communication with professors.

-Community colleges can provide students some time to think about over major options and just like small colleges, the classes will be significantly smaller compared to that of a than that of a typical university.
-This would help you understand what you are studying more efficiently with help of the many opportunities that the college provides.
+Community colleges can provide students some time to think about over major options and just like small colleges, the classes will be significantly smaller compared to that of a typical university.
+With the help of many opportunities that the college provides, students will be capable of understanding what they are studying more efficiently.

-Counselors and adults add onto the pressure of choosing to go to a more well-known school than to attend one that might possibly benefit you more in terms of learning and interactiveness.
+Counselors and adults add onto the pressure of choosing to go to a more well-known school than to attend one that might possibly benefit one more in terms of learning and interactiveness.

-Students who want to pave their way towards a greater education for their future profession are faced with this mentality that only limits their resources.
-Although at the end of the day, it is up to the choice of the student in which environment will aid them the most in their pursuit for higher education as we all do not work in the same surroundings well.
+Students who want to pave their way towards a greater education for their future profession are faced with this mentality that only limit their resources.
+Although at the end of the day, it is up to the choice of the student in which environment will aid them the most in their pursuit for higher education as we all do not have the same preferences.